Pavel418890/asyncio-learning/selectors.md

 #### devpoll

-open() a /dev/poll driver, by the sys call read resource limit (getrlimit()) and allocate memory for pollfd struct array with this limit
+open() a /dev/poll driver, by the sys call read resource limit (getrlimit()) and allocate virtual memory for buffer(size of limit), that will be contains pollfd struct

 #### epoll